Find out more about The GRACE Project.

 Dr. Desire'e Simpson, is a practicing artist, educator, LiveArt Studio's founder, and is now also art therapist.
 She graduated May 2023, from St. Mary of the Woods College in Terra Haute, Indiana from their MAAT - Master in Art Therapy program.
 During the pandemic, she completed a yearlong internship at RUSH Medical Center in Chicago, IL where she worked with veterans in The Road Home Program: Center for Veterans and their Families.
 Immediately thereafter, she joined the team of The Caring Corner in Merrillville, Indiana, where she currently practices part time.
 She uses her skills to assist those of various backgrounds and ages in need.

-The GRACE Project will be held every Monday starting 11 September, 2023 at our studio location from 5:00pm-6:30pm CST.
+The GRACE Project will be held every Monday starting 15 January, 2024 for adults, and on Wednesday beginning 17 January 2024 for youth, in our Youth Lab.
+Both will be held at our studio location from 5:00pm-6:30pm CST.
 We offer an atmosphere of compassionate artmaking with the goal of healing through creativity as self-care.
-Beginning in January, we will offer The GRACE Project for veterans.
-More details will be available in the fall.
 The GRACE Project is funded in part by a grant from the City of Gary's ARPA Fund and administered by the Legacy Foundation.

 Children can make their own emoji book.
 This is a great way to help kids think about how they're feelings, understand emotions and feelings.
 They can use the extra pages to write or draw in or they can create emoji sticks and make up a game with others.
 See the how-to video on the activities page.